Learning Concept Embeddings for Efficient Bag-of-Concepts Densification: Introduction

 \section{Introduction}

-Vector-based semantic mapping models are used to represent textual structures (words, phrases, and documents) as high-dimensional \emph{meaning} vectors.
-Typically, these models utilize textual corpora and/or Knowledge Bases (KBs) to acquire world knowledge, which is then used to generate a vector representation for the given text in the semantic space.
-The goal is thus to accurately place semantically similar structures close to each other in that semantic space.
-On the other hand, dissimilar structures should be far apart.
+Vector space representation models are used to represent textual structures (words, phrases, and documents) as multidimensional vectors.
+Typically, those models utilize textual corpora and/or Knowledge Bases (KBs) in order to extract and model real-world knowledge.
+Once acquired, any given text is represented as a {\it vector} in the semantic space.
+The goal is thus to accurately place similar structures close to each other in that semantic space, while placing dissimilar ones far apart.

-Explicit concept space models are motivated by the idea that high level cognitive tasks such learning and reasoning are supported by the knowledge we acquire from concepts \cite{song2015open}.
-Therefore, such models utilize concept vectors (a.k.a bag-of-concepts (BOC)) as the underlying semantic representation of a given text through a process called conceptualization, which is mapping the text into relevant concepts capturing its main topics.
-The concept space typically include concepts obtained from KBs such as Wikipedia, Probase \cite{wu2012probase}, and others.
-Once the concept vectors are generated, similarity between two concept vectors can be computed using a suitable similarity/distance measure such as cosine.
+Explicit concept space models are one of these {\it vector-based representations} which are motivated by the idea that, high level cognitive tasks such learning and reasoning are supported by the knowledge we acquire from \emph{concepts}\footnote{A concept is an expression that denotes an idea, event, or an object.} \shortcite{song2015open}.
+Therefore, such models utilize concept vectors (aka bag-of-concepts (BoC)) as the underlying semantic representation of a given text through a process called \emph{conceptualization}, which is mapping the text into relevant concepts capturing its main ideas, objects, events, and their characteristics.
+The concept space typically include concepts obtained from KBs such as Wikipedia, Probase \shortcite{wu2012probase}, and others.
+Once the concept vectors are generated, similarity between two concept vectors can be computed using a suitable similarity/distance measure such as {\it cosine}.

-The BOC representation has proven efficacy for semantic analysis of textual data especially short texts where contextual information is missing or insufficient.
-For example, measuring semantic similarity/relatedness \cite{gabrilovich2007computing,kim2013context,shalaby2015measuring}, dataless classification \cite{chang2008importance,song2014dataless,songunsupervised,li2016joint}, short text clustering \cite{song2015open}, search and relevancy ranking \cite{egozi2011concept}, event detection and coreference resolution \cite{peng2016event}.

-Similar to the traditional bag-of-words representation, the BOC vector is a high dimensional sparse vector whose dimensionality is the same as the number of concepts in the employed KB (typically millions).
-Consequently, it suffers from data sparsity causing low similarity scores between similar texts due to low concept overlap.
+Similar to the traditional Bag-of-Words (BoW) representation, the BoC vector is a multidimensional {\it sparse} vector whose dimensionality is the same as the number of concepts in the employed KB (typically {\it millions}).
+Consequently, it suffers from \emph{data sparsity} causing low similarity scores between similar texts due to low concept overlap.
 Formally, given a text snippet $T = \{t_1,t_2,...,t_n\}$ of $n$ terms where $n\ge1$, and a concept space $C = \{c_1,c_2,...,c_N\}$ of size $N$.
-The BOC vector $\mathbf{v}$ = $\{w_1,w_2,...,w_s\} \in \mathbb{R}^N$ of $T$ is a vector of weights of each concept where each $w_i$ of concept $c_i$ is calculated as in equation 1:
+The BoC vector $\mathbf{v}$ = $\{w_1,w_2,...,w_N\} \in \mathbb{R}^N$ of $T$ is a vector of weights of each concept where each $w_i$ of concept $c_i$ is calculated as in equation 1: